General College Division

 For admission to the General College Division, the student must submit a special, simplified application to the undergraduate admissions office; the application must be submitted at least one month prior to the start of the semester in which the student hopes to enroll.
 The applicant must show maturity, seriousness of purpose and evidence of ability to pursue with profit the program of studies he or she desires.
 The student must have the established prerequisites for courses in which he or she wishes to enroll, and may register for courses up to and including those at the 300-level.
 400-level courses are prohibited.

 There is no established curriculum for the General College Division.
 Each student works on a program outlined to meet his or her special needs.
-Each program must be approved by the University Registrar and/or their designee, who serves as the director of the division.
+Each program must be approved by the registrar or his/her designee, who serves as the director of the division.
 Students must obtain permission of the instructor for each course in which they seek to enroll each semester.
 Students in this division are granted final approval for enrollment on a case by case and space available basis.
 Students in the division are not permitted to take courses using the optional pass/fail grading system, course audit, or cross register for courses in LVAIC.

 Students in the division, as non-degree candidates, do not meet the eligibility criteria for federal student aid, under Title IV, including Federal Pell Grants and Federal Stafford Student Loans.
 Similarly, institutional financial aid also is limited to degree candidates.